Quantum-inspired Chemical Rule for Discovering Topological Materials

 We begin by introducing the central outcome of this study—the quantum-inspired chemical rule $g^Q(M)$, expressed as:

-where the sum runs over all elements appearing in the chemical formula of material $M$, and $f_{E}(M)$ denotes the fractional abundance of element $E$.
-The parameters $\tau_{E}$ represent element-specific contributions (the topogivity of $E$), while $\tau_{E\mathcal{E}}$ capture pairwise interactions between distinct elements $E$ and $\mathcal{E}$.
+where the first sum runs over all elements $E$ appearing in the chemical formula of material $M$, and the double sum runs over all distinct pairs of elements, with $E$ and $E'$ ordered such that the atomic number of $E$ is less than that of $E'$, and $f_{E}(M)$ and $f_{E'}(M)$ denote the fractional abundances of elements $E$ and $E'$, respectively.
+The parameters $\tau_{E}$ represent element-specific contributions (the topogivity of $E$), while $\tau_{EE^{'}}$ capture pairwise interactions between distinct elements $E$ and $E^{'}$.
 For example, in a ternary compound $A_xB_yC_z$, the elemental fractions are $f_{A}(M)=\frac{x}{x+y+z}$, $f_{B}(M)=\frac{y}{x+y+z}$, and $f_{C}(M)=\frac{z}{x+y+z}$.
-In this case, the rule depends on both the individual topogivities $\tau_{A}$, $\tau_{B}$, and $\tau_{C}$, as well as the interaction parameters $\tau_{AB}$, $\tau_{AC}$, and $\tau_{BC}$, as illustrated in Fig.~\ref{fig:main_figure}.
+In this case, the rule depends on both the individual topogivities $\tau_{A}$, $\tau_{B}$, and $\tau_{C}$, as well as the interaction parameters $\tau_{AB}$, $\tau_{AC}$, and $\tau_{BC}$, as illustrated in Figure~\ref{fig:main_figure}.
 The full derivation of $g^Q(M)$ rule is provided in Section~S1 of the Supporting Information (SI), and its complex-valued-network counterpart in Section~S2.

-In Eq.\eqref{eq:gm}, the first term recovers the purely classical rule proposed by Ma et al.\cite{Ma36}, while the second term represents the additional contribution originating from the quantum part of our QANN model.
+In Eq.~\eqref{eq:gm}, the first term recovers the purely classical rule proposed by Ma et al.\cite{Ma36}, while the second term represents the additional contribution originating from the quantum part of our HQCNN model.
 The classification decision is determined by the sign of $g^Q(M)$.
-If $g^Q(M)$ is positive, the material is classified as topologically non-trivial.
+If $g^Q(M)$ is positive, the material is classified as topologically nontrivial.
 If $g^Q(M)$ is negative, it is classified as topologically trivial.
 A larger absolute value of $g^Q(M)$ generally indicates a higher confidence level in the classification judgment.